-Rescue groups are "politically correct" -- meaning it's almost a sin to say anything otherwise - while breeders of purebred dogs have kept silent even as they are vilified, to the point where people no longer understand the difference between a puppy mill and a responsible breeder.
+Rescuers are many times strident -- it's almost a sin to say anything otherwise - while breeders of purebred dogs have kept silent even as they are vilified, to the point where people no longer understand the difference between a puppy mill and a responsible breeder.
 In some strident circles, buying a purebred dog is a shameful thing.
 Well, no, it's not.

 After my first briard, Mimi, died at the age of (20 days short of) 14, I was heartbroken.
 I loved her so much that life seemed incomplete without a briard.
 I've had other breeds of dogs, but I fell hard for this one breed.